toumorokoshi/garage/readme.md

     # with command_arguments, will complete and be executable
     # gfind: search for the text "foo" recursively in the current directory; grep -r 'foo' *

+# installing garage

+to install garage, there must be a shell function wrapper around it. (applications can not explicitely execute commands)

+There is some magic that happens here, but effectively you must add this to your .rc (.bashrc/.zrc/etc):

+    function garage() {
+        `PATH_TO_GARAGE/garage 3>&1 1>&2`
+    }